Skip to content

 Communication overhead

-As more people access the data project, more review is required, more communication is required.
-How will the team communicate their adjustments and modifications to the data pipeline that require review, and how will the data team support this review?
+As more people modify the data project, more PR review is required, bringing with it communication overhead.
+The team needs to communicate their adjustments and modifications to the data pipeline that require review, and the data team needs to be able to support this review.

 How to perform data impact assessment for PR review

 Data impact is difficult to assess.
 You’re faced with the problem of having to interpret if the numbers you’re looking at are correct.
-How can you know that with confidence?
+How can you know that with confidence, ensuring data quality?

 1. Show me the change